Nebulaevo/Paon/Readme.md

 🏗️ README IN CONSTRUCTION PLEASE DON'T JUDGE 🔧

 # 🦚 Paon Template Server
-**Easily integrate a moderne JavaScript frontend in an classical MVC architecture**
+**Easily integrate a React frontend in an classical MVC architecture**

 - 🌌 Built to handle multiple sites
 - ⚛️ Pre-configured for React + Typescript